vibhu253/DataWrangling/Python-Challenge/PyBoss/README.md

 State abbreviations module has been imported instead of in-line coding in the script

+This script will generate a Reformatted output file.
+It will not print any summary or analysis to the screen since no defined analysis or summary was required for this script per homework instructions

 This module reformats the input employee file(csv) and outputs a reformatted file(csv) with the following conversions: